2016 United States Marine Corps helicopter collision: Investigation

 The Marine Corps' investigation found that both airframes were mechanically sound and in good repair.
 The immediate cause of the collision was pilot error, but the Marine Corps identified underlying causes contributing to this.

 The Super Stallion is oldest and largest of Marine helicopters.
 The ones belonging to the Marine Corps were put to hard use in Iraq and Afghanistan and never adequately refurbished afterward.
 Super Stallions are out of production and spare parts are so difficult to procure that the Corps itself was manufacturing some of these parts.
-Therefore Marine Heavy Helicopter Squadron 463 (HHS-463) didn't have the parts to keep enough helicopters flight-ready.
+Therefore Marine Heavy Helicopter Squadron 463 (HMH-463) didn't have the parts to keep enough helicopters flight-ready.
 They had to cannibalize parts from other aircraft around Hawaii in order to make it to training exercises in Australia in 2015.
 Across the Marine Corps, only 5 of every 16 Super Stallions were flyable at any given time.
-HHS-463 failed an inspection in September, 2015.
+HMH-463 failed an inspection in September, 2015.
 They were unable to get 50% of their helicopters in the air by Thanksgiving and even though maintenance crews worked 12 hours daily there were days during the month of the crash that no helicopters were able to fly.
 This prevented pilots from accumulating the pilot training hours they needed.
 According to the copilots, they were supposed to be training 16 hours a month but were lucky if they flew 10.
 When pilots don't fly, their skills get rusty.
 In addition, two of the pilots were not adequately trained in the use of night-vision goggles.

 Three days before the crash their commander, Lt.
 Col. Edward Pavelka, was relieved of his command for not getting enough helicopters flying.
 He told his superior, Brigadier General Russell Sanborn, commander of the 1st.
-Marine Aircraft Wing, "If the General wants up aircraft, the Marines will get him up aircraft," implying that his firing would not solve the problem and that his successor would feel forced to either file false reports of flight or send marines up in improper conditions.
+Marine Aircraft Wing, "If the General wants up aircraft, the Marines will get him up aircraft," implying that his firing would not solve the problem and that his successor would feel forced to either file false reports of flight or send Marines up in improper conditions.
 Squadron members reported low morale.
 The maintenance crews were fatigued by the grueling work schedule and air crews were worried by their lack of flight hours.